sourcebots/docs/content/api/arduino.md

 distance to the object ahead of them in metres.
 You read them like any other analogue pin.

-The value returned will be between 0 and 2 - anything further than 2m will be capped at 2.
+The value returned will be between 0 and 2 - anything further than 2 metres will be capped at 2.

 ## Pin Mode (Unavailable in Simulator)